binDebug3/CarKalmanFilter/README.md

 Autonomous vehicle systems rely on a variety of data inputs to ensure safe navigation.
 Sensors including GPS trackers, accelerometers, and gyroscopes, among many others, provide crucial information about the surrounding environment to assess and navigate current road conditions.
 This information helps autonomous systems make informed decisions in real-time, enhancing safety and efficiency on the road.
 Therefore, integrating sensor data is vital for advancing autonomous and safe transportation systems.

 Autonomous systems become increasingly powerful as their data increases in accuracy and reliability.
 Filtering and improving vehicle sensor data is an active area of research with a variety of effective published techniques.
-One such example is a deep neural network architecture known as CarSpeedNet that predicts car speed using accelerometer data from smartphones \cite{or2024}.
-Tesla’s Autopilot leads the cutting edge in applying artificial intelligence to create safe driving environments and provide the autopilot feature with accurate information about the vehicle's physical behavior \cite{tesla2024}. \cite{menegazzo2021} experiments with various CNN and LSTM architectures on our same dataset to distinguish between road types.
-Others apply Kalman filtering to odometry and sonar signals to ensure accurate positioning and navigation for autonomous robots and vehicles \cite{859866}.
+One such example is a deep neural network architecture known as CarSpeedNet that predicts car speed using accelerometer data from smartphones.
+Tesla’s Autopilot leads the cutting edge in applying artificial intelligence to create safe driving environments and provide the autopilot feature with accurate information about the vehicle's physical behavior.
+A group of researchers experiments with various CNN and LSTM architectures on our same dataset to distinguish between road types.
+Others apply Kalman filtering to odometry and sonar signals to ensure accurate positioning and navigation for autonomous robots and vehicles.
+See the References section for more details.

 We seek to answer the following questions: how can we improve the accuracy of vehicle sensors and how can we determine road conditions as a vehicle drives.
 Our paper contributes to the advancement of vehicle behavior measurement and road condition prediction which are crucial components for enhancing driving safety and autonomous vehicle capabilities.